a-athamneh-salla/gamification-node/documentation.md

 ## Overview

 The Salla Gamification System is designed to improve merchant onboarding through a dynamic, reward-based experience.
-It introduces missions composed of tasks that guide new merchants through essential steps to set up their stores.
+It introduces missions composed of tasks that guide new merchants through essential steps to set up their stores within various games.

 ## System Architecture